Martha (1796 ship)

 Martha was built in 1796.
 The British East India Company (EIC) chartered her for a voyage to Bengal.

 Captain Thomas Barnard was sworn into the EIC's service on 29 June 1796.
 He then acquired a letter of marque on 15 August 1796.
 He sailed from Portsmouth on 25 October 1796.
 Martha was lost on the Gasper Sand, Hooghli River, on 10 August 1797.
-Five lives were lost.
+Five people died.

 The EIC reported that it had no cargo aboard, and that Martha was lost "going on an expedition".
-This may have been the expedition that the British government had intended to mount against Manila in 1797–8.
+This may have been the expedition that the British government had intended to mount against Manila in 1797–98.
 The EIC held several vessels in India to support the expedition.